Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Methods

 \textbf{Activation Collection.} During training, we collect activations from three layers of the target model: 25\%, 50\%, and 75\% depth, always from the base model before LoRA fine-tuning.
 For evaluation, we use activations from 50\% depth (see Appendix~\ref{app:input_layer_selection} for ablations).

-\textbf{Training Scale.} Our training dataset consists of approximately 1 million examples across all tasks.
+\textbf{Training Scale.} Our training dataset consists of approximately 1 million examples (about 65M tokens) across all tasks.
 We train our Activation Oracles using LoRA adapters.
 The process is computationally inexpensive, requiring 10 H100 GPU hours for Qwen3-8B and 90 H200 hours for Llama-3.3-70B.
 For further training details and hyperparameters, refer to Appendix \ref{app:training_details}.